 Though the state quickly convicted two suspects in James Jordan's 1993 death, lingering evidence has many asking how Michael Jordan's dad really died.

 On June 20, 1993, James Jordan and his son, Michael, celebrated the latter’s NBA Finals victory, his third in as many years.
-Already a basketball legend, Michael Jordan was at the height of his career and his father was there with him every step of the way, as he had been for his son’s whole life.
+Already a basketball legend, Michael Jordan was at the height of his career and his father was there with him every step of the way.

 But just five weeks later, Michael Jordan’s father was murdered.